 Take a Virtual Field Trip

+If you live near a historical landmark, plan a visit.
+If you don’t live nearby or can’t visit, don’t worry.
+Take a virtual trip.
 The internet is a wondrous way to visit times and places we can’t actually visit.
-Take your children on virtual field trips to the Liberty Bell, Gettysburg or the signing of the Constitution.
+Take your children on virtual field trips to the Liberty Bell, Gettysburg, or the signing of the Constitution.

 Teach About Important Symbols

-Why is eagle our National Bird?
+Why is the bald eagle our National Bird?
 What does the Seal of the USA look like and what do the individual symbols on it stand for?
-Kids love to learn facts and this is a chance to teach them things they may not learn in school.
+Kids love to learn facts, and this is a chance to teach them things they may not learn in school.

 Re-enact the Boston Tea Party

 Get out old clothes and make costumes.
-Explain what happened that caused the Boston Tea Party and what happened then have the kids act out the event.
+Explain what happened that caused the Boston Tea Party and what happened afterward.
+Have the kids act out the event.
+This will help the kids learn about one of the most important historical events of the American Revolution.

 Attend a Re-enactment and Fireworks